WandersonAlves/yeelight-manager/README.md

 ## How-to?

-The first thing after installing this tool is to run `yee list` to see the available devices on your network.
+After installing this tool, the first thing is to run `yee list` to see the available devices on your network.

-Them, get the IP or ID of a device and run `yee blink <ip/id>` (or `yee toggle <ip/id>`) to identify the device.
-The run a `yee set <ip/id> name <name-of-device>`
+Then, get the IP or ID of a device and run `yee blink <ip/id>` (or `yee toggle <ip/id>`) to identify the device, then run `yee set <ip/id> name <name-of-device>`.

-Do that for all of your devices
+Repeat the process until you name all your devices

 ## Commands